A common difficulty for many parents or students to make is to decide which school to apply and attend.

 |There are little to no compassions due to lack of deaf awareness in most schools|

-It’s important to understand that how a d/Deaf and hard of hearing student goes through mainstream school is different to one another.
+It’s important to understand that how a deaf student goes through mainstream school is different to one another.
 What one student goes through will not necessarily mean the exact same thing will happen to another.

 Everyone will have their own experiences and the table above is a common but still somewhat of a general overview rather than a guarantee of what will happen.